DeMPT: Decoding-enhanced Multi-phase Prompt Tuning for Making LLMs Be Better Context-aware Translators: Related Work

 \section{Related Work}

+Due to limited space, we omit the discussion on conventional context-aware MT, focusing instead on LLM-based context-aware MT and prompt tuning for LLMs. {Besides, considering our DeMPT's inspiration from MSP~\cite{tan-etal-2022-msp}, we offer further discussion on their differences.}

-\paragraph{Large Language Models for Context-aware Machine Translation.} While traditional context-aware neural machine translation (NMT) has seen considerable progress in recent years \cite{jean_etal_2017,wang_etal_emnlp_2017,voita_etal_acl_2018,maruf_etal_naacl_2019,kang_etal_emnlp_2020,bao_etal_acl_2021_gtrans,sun_etal_2022_acl_rethinking,bao-etal-2023-targetda}, the effective integration of large language models (LLMs) to model inter-sentence context and enhance context-aware translation remains an area of limited exploration.
+\paragraph{LLM-based Context-aware Machine Translation.} While traditional context-aware neural machine translation (NMT) has seen considerable progress in recent years \cite{jean_etal_2017,wang_etal_emnlp_2017,voita_etal_acl_2018,maruf_etal_naacl_2019,kang_etal_emnlp_2020,bao_etal_acl_2021_gtrans,sun_etal_2022_acl_rethinking,bao-etal-2023-targetda}, the effective integration of large language models (LLMs) to model inter-sentence context and enhance context-aware translation remains an area of limited exploration.
 Existing studies mainly focus on the assessment of LLMs' ability in discourse modeling.
 For example, \citet{wang-etal-2023-document-level} approach context-aware NMT as a task involving long sequence generation, employing a concatenation strategy, and conduct comprehensive evaluations of LLMs such as ChatGPT and GPT-4.
 Their focus includes the impact of context-aware prompts, comparisons with translation models, and an in-depth analysis of discourse modeling ability.
 Similarly, \citet{karpinska-iyyer-2023-large} engage professional translators to evaluate LLMs' capacity in context-aware NMT.
 In contrast, \citet{Wu2024AdaptingLL} compare the effectiveness of various parameter-efficient fine-tuning methods on moderately-sized LLMs for context-aware NMT.
-Besides, \citet{wu-hu-2023-exploring} explore the prompt engineering with GPT language models specifically for document-level (context-aware) MT while \citet{Li2024Enhancing} experiment with combining sentence-level and document-level translation instructions of varying lengths to fine-tune LLMs.
+Besides, \citet{wu-hu-2023-exploring} explore the prompt engineering with GPT language models specifically for document-level (context-aware) MT while \citet{Li2024Enhancing} experiment with combining sentence-level and document-level translation instructions of varying lengths to fine-tune LLMs. {Differently, \citet{koneru_etal_2024_contextual} propose a post-editing approach to enhance LLMs' capacity in utilization of inter-sentence context in document-level MT.}